yao2001626/LimePaperCode/pingpong/Readme.md

 * GHC: 8.4.2
 * Rust: 1.24.1

 This experiment is run sixty times.
 The results reported here are the average with a 95% confidence interval.

-The smallest and largest value are regarded as outliers and are deleted.
+Due to the starting up time of the VM, the starting up time (1100) is subtracted from the total execution time for the Erlang implementation.

 # Result